PaulinaDom/data-analyst-portfolio/Analyzing-sales-data/README.md

 ### Key Modeling Decisions
 - Relationships that were not automatically detected were *manually created*
-- A dedicated *Date table (Dim_Date)* was created to support robust time intelligence
+- A dedicated *Date table (Dim_Date)* was created to support time intelligence
 - Clear separation between *facts, dimensions, and measures*

-This approach improves:
-- Performance
-- Readability
-- Scalability
-- DAX simplicity

 ---

 ## 📅 Date Table & Time Intelligence

 ### Date Table Creation
-A custom Dim_Date table was created covering the full dataset range:
+A custom Dim_Date table was created covering the full dataset range in years:
 - *Start*: 01.01.2022
 - *End*: 31.12.2024

 ### InPast Calculated Column
-To enable correct *PYTD calculations*, a calculated column was added to identify whether a date can be compared to a valid previous-year date.
+To enable correct *PYTD calculations*, a calculated column was added to identify whether a date can be used to compared to a valid previous-year date.

 ```DAX
 Inpast =